robertsLando/node-red-contrib-m-bus/README.md

 ### mbus-out

-This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete` and `mbDeviceUpdated` events with data in `msg.payload` and the event name in `msg.topic`.
+This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete`, `mbDeviceUpdated` and `mbDevicesLoaded` events with data in `msg.payload` and the event name in `msg.topic`.

 # Authors